 Data is the new gold in the digital age.
-Therefore, as sales professionals, utilising data can result in big improvements in identifying target accounts, geographies and industries.
+Therefore, for sales professionals, utilising data can result in big improvements in identifying target accounts, geographies and industries.
 In the modern world, where competition is more prominent than ever before, the good use of data has become a real competitive advantage.
 With so much uncertainty at the moment, using data intelligently will enable more accurate, confident decisions.

 The data challenge

 The problem is, every salesperson will have to deal with bad data at some stage.
 Data is exploding exponentially, and with that comes inconsistencies and gaps.
 Keeping on top of it isn’t easy.

 While very few companies boast about having a sparkling clean CRM, ensuring data quality is as high as possible plays a very big part in the business’s bottom line.
 77% of companies believe their revenue is affected by bad contact information, resulting in 12% of revenue being wasted, while less than 25% of sales ops leaders say they’re highly confident in the quality of data in their CRM.

 However, what is apparent is successful businesses use data analytics successfully!
 And when it comes to sales, it should be no different.
 If data is an issue, the first point of call is to adopt an organisational change to sales data quality.
 Every person in the commercial teams – sales, business development, marketing, customer success, etc – must focus on improving the data.
 The rest will follow: More connected calls, more delivered emails, more informed decision-making, more educated customer interactions, and so on.
 Plus, the more accurate the data, the more you’ll be able to discover growth opportunities.

 Why do you need accurate data?